Zzanetiite/feedback-widget/README.md

 ## Out of scope

-* The widget uses a simple star instead of a styled star because the star in the instructions is a bespoke component.
+* The widget uses simple stars instead of styled stars because the star in the instructions is a bespoke component.
 * Brand logo – excluded for confidentiality.

 ## Running the project